Overturning Wrongful Convictions Involving Misapplied Forensics

 Reforming Laws to Ensure Access to Relief Based on Changes in Science

-Currently, five states have enacted laws to clarify that wrongfully convicted people can get back into court based on discredited forensic evidence:
+Currently, seven states have enacted laws to clarify that wrongfully convicted people can get back into court based on discredited forensic evidence:

 - Connecticut: In 2018, Connecticut enacted a law removing the 3-year time limit in the motions for new trial law to permit the introduction of new, non-DNA evidence after conviction.
 The new law includes a provision to clarify that new evidence may include new scientific research, guidelines, or expert recantation.